open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Each event object must have an _eventType_, which is a string.
 Other parameters may be present depending on the eventType.
 The _parameters_ object is a dictionary of parameter objects with standard key names specific to the event-type.
 Some eventTypes support a 'bare' mode without any parameters.

-The _to_ parameter is a valid URL of the assistant that the message is intended for.
-If the parameter is not present then is can be assumed that the event is intended for all recipients of the envelope.
+The _to_ section contains two parameters.
+The first is _url_ which is a valid URL of the assistant that the message is intended for.
+The second is _SpeakerUri' which is the unique SpeakerUri of the target recipient.
+The _to_ section is optional.
+If it is present then it must contain both a _url_ and a _SpeakerUri_.
+If the _to_ section is not present then is can be assumed that the event is intended for all recipients of the envelope.

 The _private_ boolean parameter indicates that the event is only intended for the _to_ agent and should not be copied to any other agents in a multi-participant conversation.
 If it is not defined it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.
+If there is not a _to_section then the _private_ parameter should be ignored.

 #### 1.9 Event-Types